knative/docs/docs/blog/articles/Enhancing-func-cli-ux.md

 Knative Functions enables developers to easily create, build, and deploy stateless, event driven functions as Knative Services by using the `func` CLI.
 The goal of this LFX project was to conduct a comprehensive UX evaluation of the func CLI, focusing on identifying usability issues, understanding developer workflows, and gathering structured feedback on CLI interactions to improve its intuitiveness, efficiency, and user satisfaction.

-The project covered several areas: assessing command organization and discoverability for both new and experienced users, reviewing help text quality across all commands, mapping common developer workflows to identify pain points, and evaluating error handling and user guidance during failures.
-But rather than just producing a report with recommendations, I worked on actively fixing the issues I discovered.
+While the project covered several areas like assessing command organization and discoverability, my main focus was specifically on improving error handling and help text quality throughout the codebase.
+The core philosophy behind my work was simple: error messages should not just state what went wrong, but guide users toward the solution with clear, actionable steps.
+To gather comprehensive error reports, I tested all the commands with valid inputs to verify expected behavior, invalid inputs to test error handling, and edge cases like empty strings, special characters, and boundary values.
+I also tested flag combinations, environment variable interactions, and intentionally violated validation rules to see how the CLI responded.
+This approach helped me understand the error quality and identify where users would struggle the most.
+Rather than just producing a report with recommendations, I also worked on actively fixing the issues I discovered.

 ## Understanding the User Perspective